fregante/indent-textarea/readme.md

 ## Install

-You can just download the [standalone bundle](https://packd.fregante.now.sh/indent-textarea@latest?name=indentation) (it might take a minute to download)
+You can download the [standalone bundle](https://bundle.fregante.com/?pkg=indent-textarea&global=indentation)

 Or use `npm`: